-The provost works directly with the deans of the four academic units and the dean of the Regional and Online Campuses (ROC).
+The provost works directly with the deans of the five academic units and the dean of the Regional and Online Campuses (ROC).
 These units include:

 - The College of Arts and Sciences: engaging students with an innovative and challenging education in the traditional disciplines of a liberal arts education, including the fine arts, humanities, natural sciences, and social sciences, as well as graduate programs in psychology.

-- The College of Business and Public Management: providing students with a broad-based management education emphasizing the application of theory to management practice that builds conceptual skills and core values needed to become effective leaders and managers in today’s changing global environment.
+- The College of Business: providing students with a broad-based management education emphasizing the application of theory to management practice that builds conceptual skills and core values needed to become effective leaders and managers in today’s changing global environment.

 - The LaFetra College of Education: offering undergraduate, graduate, and credential programs that integrate theory and practical application, preparing educators and leaders with the knowledge, skills, and dispositions they need to succeed in today’s schools, organizations, and diverse communities.

-- The College of Law: immersing students in a program of study that combines substantive and applied learning while providing a values orientation that emphasizes professionalism and service to community – producing graduates who are prepared to meet the complex challenges of the modern practice of law.
+- The College of Law and Public Service: immersing students in a program of study that combines substantive and applied learning while providing a values orientation that emphasizes professionalism and service to community – producing graduates who are prepared to meet the complex challenges of the modern practice of law.

 Jointly, the deans of the academic units provide academic oversight for Regional and Online Campuses (ROC).

-- The Regional and Online Campuses: administering, in cooperation with the colleges and academic departments, the delivery of courses leading to degrees through the eight regional campuses, Campus Accelerated Program for Adults, the Centers for Educators, and La Verne Online, providing education at times and places convenient to working adults.
+- The Regional and Online Campuses: administering, in cooperation with the colleges and academic departments, the delivery of courses leading to degrees through the seven regional campuses, Campus Accelerated Program for Adults, and La Verne Online, providing education at times and places convenient to working adults.

 Units reporting to the Provost